Alpha Omega Phi - Honor and Service Society

 Global Health Club (GHC)

-The purpose of the Global Health Club is to inform medical students of current global health events and to inspire and encourage medical students to become well-rounded physicians who are culturally sensitive to their patients.
-The Global Health Club hosts seminars during the 1st and 3rd blocks of each semester.
+The purpose of the Global Health Club is twofold: to inform medical students of current global health events in relation to the field of medicine, and to inspire and encourage medical students to become well-rounded physicians who are culturally sensitive to their patients.

 Jewish Medical Students Association (JMSA)